IBM/datascienceontology-frontend/assets/pages/intro.md

 **DIAGRAM**

 This situation illustrates an important point: the graphical syntax is “coarser” than the textual syntax.
 In general, there may be many different expression trees corresponding to a given wiring diagram.
 We consider this feature to be another advantage of the graphical syntax over the textual syntax.
 It is why most of our program analysis tools operate on wiring diagrams, not expressions.
 Now there may, in turn, be many different wiring diagrams corresponding to the same function.
 That should not be surprising.
 In any programming language (graphical or textual), there will be syntactically distinct programs that are semantically equivalent.
-To summarize: an expression trees uniquely determines a wiring diagram, and a wiring diagram uniquely determines a function, but not conversely.
+To summarize: an expression uniquely determines a wiring diagram, and a wiring diagram uniquely determines a function, but not conversely.

 ##### Other constructors